ElegantEngineeringTech/laravel-translator/README.md

 ]
 ```

-### Setting up DeepL
+### Setting Up DeepL

-First configure the DeepL key in the config file or define the env value:
+First, configure the DeepL key in the config file or define the environment variable:

 ```php
 return [